EN

 * balances on any current liens (mortgages, equity loans, and judgments).

-Naturally, you do not receive the entire current maximum FHA lending limit which at present is $1,089,300 set by HUD but a portion based on the above parameters.
-Because the loan is based on age, the older you are, the more money you receive of the current lending limit.
-For example, if your home is worth $1,089,300 and you are in your nineties, you would receive more proceeds than if you were in your sixties.
+Naturally, you do not receive the entire current maximum FHA lending limit which is $1,209,750 set by HUD but a portion based on the above parameters.
+Because the loan is based on age, the older you are, the more money you receive of the proceeds.
+For example, if you are in your nineties, you would receive more proceeds than if you were in your sixties.
 There are also reverse mortgage JUMBO loans for homes in the millions with a maximum lending limit of $4,000,000 and maximum home values up to $10,000,000.
 Please refer to the Jumbo Reverse Mortgages page for more info.
+(Note: With co-op reverse mortgages in New York, there is no maximum home value cap).

 * a lump sum* fixed monthly payments (tenure)